 I don’t do much with VHF/UHF, but I had an Ailunce HD1 sent to me to do a review.
-It is a solid little handheld transceiver and I have enjoyed using it.
+It is a solid handheld transceiver and I have enjoyed using it.
 I especially have enjoyed listening to DMR talkgroups around the world.
 The Ailunce HD1 is a dual band FM DMR VHF/UHF analog and digital handheld transceiver.
 The things I like most are the build quality, the speaker and color LCD.
 Also, the long lasting battery.

 Ailunce HD1 Specs